 Skip to content ↓

-Trustees
+Trustees and Members

-ODST has an expert and experienced Trustee Board which governs the work of the organisation, ensuring educational excellence, financial success and employment of an effective and well-supported work force, in line with the organisation’s core vision.
+ODST has an expert and experienced Trustee Board which governs the work of the organisation, ensuring educational excellence, financial success and employment of an effective and well-supported workforce, in line with the organisation’s core vision.

 Kathy Winrow MBE (Chair)